openblockchains/crypto-quotes/README.md

 Bitcoin's success is the thing every shitcoin trades on.

-There is no reason to own any shitcoin especially the no.2 in market cap which is nothing more that a scam host.
+There is no reason to own any shitcoin especially the no.2 in market cap which is nothing more than a scam host.

   §